 Here is a raw recording of experimentation using the Moog modular and Juno-60 (with the Moog sequencer triggering the Juno arpeggiator).
 Some of this material was used on the first SCW cassette tape release.

-At some point in 1984 PnrH, Jeff-o and Roba all moved into a house beside the railroad tracks on Willow St. in Waterloo, Ontario.
+In the summer of 1984 PnrH, Jeff-o and Roba all moved into a house beside the railroad tracks on Willow St. in Waterloo, Ontario.
 Chemical tankers would pass within a few feet of the house during the day.
 The damp basement of the house was designated as a sound experimentation laboratory, and various musicians and weirdos would come by to participate in jam sessions with the trio.
-One of these was dWM, who SCW had seen perfoming in a multimedia show, and who quickly joined as an official member, thus forming the first stable incarnation of SCW.
+One of these was dWM, who SCW had seen performing in a multimedia show, and who quickly joined as an official member, thus forming the first stable incarnation of SCW.
 Roba purchased a Fostex 4-track cassette recorder and a Roland TR-606 drum machine.
-Jeff-o purchased a Yamaha CS01 synthesizer, then sold it and bought a Roland SH-101 synth that could sync to the drum machine. dWM brought in a variety of musical junk including a trashed string machine with no markings and an empty oil drum.
+Jeff-o purchased a Yamaha CS01 synthesizer, then sold it and bought a Roland SH-101 synth (later supplementing it with an MC-202) that could sync to the drum machine. dWM brought in a variety of musical junk including a trashed string machine of unknown make, and an empty oil drum.
 Electrical shocks were common and served to further inspire the four members.

 At this point SCW started recording seriously, and began a series of live performances and happenings.
 More on this to follow…